Electromagnetism: 19th century

+A fundamental force

+The electromagnetic force is the second strongest of the four known fundamental forces and has unlimited range.

-All other forces (e.g., friction, contact forces) are derived from these four fundamental forces and they are known as non-fundamental forces.
+All other forces, known as non-fundamental forces. (e.g., friction, contact forces) are derived from the four fundamental forces.
+At high energy, the weak force and electromagnetic force are unified as a single interaction called the electroweak interaction.

-Roughly speaking, all the forces involved in interactions between atoms can be explained by the electromagnetic force acting between the electrically charged atomic nuclei and electrons of the atoms.
-Electromagnetic forces also explain how these particles carry momentum by their movement.
-This includes the forces we experience in "pushing" or "pulling" ordinary material objects, which result from the intermolecular forces that act between the individual molecules in our bodies and those in the objects.
+Most of the forces involved in interactions between atoms are explained by electromagnetic forces between electrically charged atomic nuclei and electrons.
 The electromagnetic force is also involved in all forms of chemical phenomena.

+Electromagnetism explains how materials carry momentum despite being composed of individual particles and empty space.
+The forces we experience when "pushing" or "pulling" ordinary material objects result from intermolecular forces between individual molecules in our bodies and in the objects.

-A necessary part of understanding the intra-atomic and intermolecular forces is the effective force generated by the momentum of the electrons' movement, such that as electrons move between interacting atoms they carry momentum with them.
+The effective forces generated by the momentum of electrons' movement is a necessary part of understanding atomic and intermolecular interactions.
+As electrons move between interacting atoms, they carry momentum with them.
 As a collection of electrons becomes more confined, their minimum momentum necessarily increases due to the Pauli exclusion principle.
-The behaviour of matter at the molecular scale including its density is determined by the balance between the electromagnetic force and the force generated by the exchange of momentum carried by the electrons themselves.
+The behavior of matter at the molecular scale, including its density, is determined by the balance between the electromagnetic force and the force generated by the exchange of momentum carried by the electrons themselves.

 Classical electrodynamics

 In 1600, William Gilbert proposed, in his De Magnete, that electricity and magnetism, while both capable of causing attraction and repulsion of objects, were distinct effects.
 Mariners had noticed that lightning strikes had the ability to disturb a compass needle.
 The link between lightning and electricity was not confirmed until Benjamin Franklin's proposed experiments in 1752 were conducted on 10 May 1752 by Thomas-François Dalibard of France using a 40 ft iron rod instead of a kite and he successfully extracted electrical sparks from a cloud.

-One of the first to discover and publish a link between man-made electric current and magnetism was Gian Romagnosi, who in 1802 noticed that connecting a wire across a voltaic pile deflected a nearby compass needle.
-However, the effect did not become widely known until 1820, when Ørsted performed a similar experiment. Ørsted's work influenced Ampère to produce a theory of electromagnetism that set the subject on a mathematical foundation.
+One of the first to discover and publish a link between human-made electric current and magnetism was Gian Romagnosi, who in 1802 noticed that connecting a wire across a voltaic pile deflected a nearby compass needle.
+However, the effect did not become widely known until 1820, when Ørsted performed a similar experiment. Ørsted's work influenced Ampère to conduct further experiments, which eventually gave rise to a new area of physics: electrodynamics.
+By determining a force law for the interaction between elements of electric current, Ampère placed the subject on a solid mathematical foundation.

-A theory of electromagnetism, known as classical electromagnetism, was developed by various physicists during the period between 1820 and 1873 when it culminated in the publication of a treatise by James Clerk Maxwell, which unified the preceding developments into a single theory and discovered the electromagnetic nature of light.
+A theory of electromagnetism, known as classical electromagnetism, was developed by several physicists during the period between 1820 and 1873, when James Clerk Maxwell's treatise was published, which unified previous developments into a single theory, proposing that light was an electromagnetic wave propagating in the luminiferous ether.
 In classical electromagnetism, the behavior of the electromagnetic field is described by a set of equations known as Maxwell's equations, and the electromagnetic force is given by the Lorentz force law.